Updated July 5th 2024

 Subsidiary

 Setting up a subsidiary in the Netherlands requires significant time, resources, and even personnel.
-The whole presence can be lengthy and requires intimate knowledge of Dutch labor laws and regulations.
-Many companies work with a global EOR provider like Justworks to skip all the legwork of setting up a local subsidiary and save time, money, and hassle.
+The process can be lengthy and requires intimate knowledge of Dutch labor laws and regulations.
+Many companies work with a global EOR provider like Justworks to skip the legwork of setting up a local subsidiary, saving time, money, and hassle.

 Hiring Practices